 Deacon Brodies Tavern

-Our tavern is named after William Brodie, one of the inspirations for Robert Louis Stevenson’s Jekyll and Hyde.
-Born in 1741 Brodie was a deacon of the Guild of Wrights.
-By day, he was a respectable citizen, a member of the town council but by night, he consorted with lowlife; gambling and drinking.
-His dark side meant he had to take to burglary to pay his gambling debts, leading to his hanging in 1788.
+Our pub is named after Deacon Brodie – one of the inspirations behind Robert Louis Stevenson’s Jekyll and Hyde.
+Born in 1741, Brodie was a deacon of the Guild of Wrights.
+By day, he was a respectable citizen and a member of the town council.
+But by night, he was caught up in gambling and drinking and had to resort to burglary to pay off his gambling debts.
+Brodie was hung for his crimes in 1788.

 Our breakfast, lunch, and dinner menus offer everything you’d expect to find on a modern, British pub menu, and so much more.
 From a range of delicious sharers, through to classic main dishes and succulent burgers, there’s something to suit every appetite.

 Deacon Brodies Tavern is one of many rare gems in the Nicholson's collection of great British pubs, reputed for their distinctive buildings, intriguing history and vibrant atmosphere.